A Vet's Review of Lemonade Pet Insurance

 • To get exam fee coverage, you must remember to purchase the add on

 • To get dental illness coverage, you must remember to purchase the add on.
-Dental Accident coverage is included in the base policy
+Dental Accident coverage is included in the base policy.
+The monetary limit for dental illness is $1,000 per year.

 • Coverage not available for some breeds after a certain age.